yousef22609/context-hive/docs/design.md

 The Sample Service is a minimal REST API built with FastAPI demonstrating Context Hive methodology.
 It follows a simple, stateless architecture with no external dependencies.

+For implementation constraints and coding standards, see the shared [Rules handbook](RULES.md), which should be read alongside this design.

 ### System Context

 ```